Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Conclusion

 Our comparisons in this article are limited, and we only consider a small number of models.
-There may be certain specifications or parts of the parameter space where the algorithms struggle; we observed that the algorithms could sometimes fail with starting values for the covariance parameters far away from the maximum likelihood, for example.
-And the maximum likelihood estimators remained biased, which is to be expected for smaller (effective) sample sizes \citep{Kenward1997}.
+There may be certain specifications or parts of the parameter space where the algorithms struggle.
+Our Poisson model was artificial and does not represent the way in which one would typically estimate a Log Gaussian Cox Process model with SPDE.
 However, our aim was not to compare these algorithms across the whole space of mixed models, but to consider the feasibility of maximum likelihood algorithms in this area, which can be further adapted.
-Similarly, we only compared against an INLA estimator using vague priors; use of penalised complexity priors and incorporating information about the likely range of parameter values will likely improve estimator performance further.
-Our interest in INLA is predominantly as a popular computational method for complex spatial data rather than a philosophical commmitment to Bayesianism.
+Similarly, we only compared against an INLA estimator using a penalised complexity prior.
+However, our interest in INLA is predominantly as a popular computational method with reliable Frequentist properties for complex spatial data rather than a philosophical commmitment to Bayesianism.
+In this light, we demonstrate that SPDE can be used with maximum likelihood where non-Bayesian approaches are preferred.

-A further limitation of this work is that our assessment has focused on point estimates rather than interval estimates, which remains an important direction for future research.
-We report coverage of Wald confidence intervals.
-However, in a non-Bayesian context, interval estimates can be obtained through several approaches, including profile likelihood methods or bootstrap procedures.
-Each of these approaches relies on different asymptotic approximations, with accuracy varying across model parameters and computational burden differing substantially between methods.
-Future research will also need to address how to properly propagate uncertainty arising from the parameter estimates when sampling from the random effects distribution in a non-Bayesian framework.
-While these issues are undoubtedly important for practical inference, they deserve a dedicated and comprehensive treatment that cannot be fully addressed within the scope of this paper, where our primary goal was to develop and evaluate computationally efficient algorithms for obtaining reliable point estimates.

-We have demonstrated that maximum likelihood estimation of mixed models with dense covariance matrices including Gaussian Process models can be not only feasible, but fast and reliable.
-These results should demonstrate that covariance approximations need not be considered as required to fit these models in a reasonable time frame.
+We have demonstrated that approximate maximum likelihood estimation of mixed models with Gaussian Process models can be not only feasible, but fast and reliable.
+These methods may be a useful alternative when non-Bayesian methods are required.
+The algorithm can also be adapted to more complex models where it could provide improved inference, for example, we have adapted the algorithm for models of spatially aggregated point process data and non-stationary models where implementation of other methods may be complex.
+Further research may investigate performance in these settings.